The aFTS

 The goal of this new combined screen, the aFTS, is to improve detection while decreasing the number of false positives that lead to unnecessary worry and heartache for our patients.
 We hope to have this become the new standard of care for all.

-Since the NIPS is offered via a third-party genetic screening lab, there is an out of pocket expense to the patient of $230 USD, or approximately $295 CAD.
+Since the NIPT is offered via a third-party genetic screening lab, there is an out of pocket expense to the patient of $350 CAD.
+The ultrasound component is covered by Alberta Health Care.

 Ready to schedule an appointment?